Hundreds of Seattle micro-apartments are for sale. Will rents go up?

 Others aren’t so sure.

-The Seattle Housing Authority got a cold call from a broker about the buildings for sale, but the broker “isn’t interested,” said spokesperson Kerry Coughlin.
+The Seattle Housing Authority got a cold call from a broker about the buildings for sale, but the authority was “not interested,” said spokesperson Kerry Coughlin.
 The public housing agency is focused on boosting the number of family-sized apartments “because there’s such a dire shortage of that,” rather than very small rentals, Coughlin said.

 Beyond that, micro-housing rents are already cheaper than typical studio apartments because they’re smaller, making them somewhat affordable.
 “We’re better off putting resources into housing that’s threatened to become unaffordable,” Coughlin said.